breezy/old_ios-sdk/README.md

 Breezy iOS SDK v1
 ============================

-The Breezy iOS SDK allows app developers to easily integrate Breezy into new and existing apps.
-The approach is simple.
-Use our SDK to add a 'Print With Breezy' button into your app.
-When the user clicks the 'Print With Breezy' button we upload their document to our secure cloud storage location where the document is immediately encrypted and return a document_id.
-Use the document_id to call open the Breezy app using our custom URL Schema.
-If the Breezy app isn't installed on the device prompt the user to download Breezy.
+Don't reinvent the printing wheel.
+Use the Breezy iOS SDK to **let your users print documents in minutes**!

 Setup
 ----------------
 The BreezySDK is bundled with the ASIHTTPRequest & JSON libraries.
 If you are already using them in your project skip this step as you've probably already added these.
-If you are using another library to handle REST POST methods the Breezy SDK code must be to use your library.
-If you have any problems please let us know, we are happy to help.
+If you are using another library to handle REST POST operations the Breezy SDK code must be modified to use your library.
+If you have any problems please let us know, we are happy to help!

-Add the following files to "Link Binary With Libraries"
+Add the following files to "Link Binary With Libraries":

 - Open the settings for your target by clicking on the blue bar at the very top of the Xcode sidebar:
 - Open the Build Phases tab, expand the box labeled Link Binary With Libraries then click the plus button.
 - Add the following: